Print

 • 2 tablespoons (14 grams) cornstarch

-• ½ teaspoon salt
+• ½ teaspoon coarse kosher salt

-• 18 tablespoons (250 grams) unsalted butter, chilled and cut into 1” pieces
+• 18 tablespoons (250 grams) cold unsalted butter, cut into 1-inch pieces

 • 1 tablespoon (15 grams) apple cider vinegar

-• 1/3 cup – 1/2 cup (80-120 grams) ice water
+• 1/2 cup (120 grams) ice water, more as needed

 Instructions

-1. In a large bowl whisk together the flour, cornstarch and salt.
+1. In a large bowl, whisk together the flour, cornstarch, and salt.

-7. Refrigerate for at least 2 hours, but preferably overnight
+7. Refrigerate for at least 2 hours, but preferably overnight.

 Notes